hluk/CopyQ/docs/scripting-api.rst

          throw 'Failed to open the file: ' + f.errorString()
        var bytes = f.readAll()

-   Following code writes to a file in home directory.
+   Following code writes to a file in home directory:

    .. code-block:: js